prebid/prebid-server-java/docs/developers/functional-tests.md

 Main language: Groovy.
 Project functional tests use [Spock](https://spockframework.org/) as a main testing framework.
 Also used [Docker](https://www.docker.com/) for running PBS and other services.
-[Testcontainers](https://www.testcontainers.org/) is used as provider of lightweight, throwaway instances of PBS, MySQLContainer, MockServerContainer containers.
+[Testcontainers](https://www.testcontainers.org/) is used as provider of lightweight, throwaway instances of PBS, MySQLContainer, WireMock containers.
-And [MockServer](https://www.mock-server.com/) for mocking external services.
+And [WireMock](https://wiremock.org/) for mocking external services.

 ## Getting Started